BibleResearch/bibleresearch.github.io/content/posts/practical-spiritual-disciplines-prayer.md

 # What to Say When You Pray

 So you've started praying regularly... but what do you say when you pray?
 Jesus's disciples asked Him the same exact question in Luke 11:1-13.
 Jesus responds with what we know as "The Lord's Prayer".
 There is a parallel passage where Jesus teaches the same thing in Matthew 6:9-13.
-We'll look at the passage in Matthew 6:9-13 because this is a great model for our prayers.
+We'll look at the passage in Matthew 6:9-13 because it is a great model for our prayers.
 I would break down Jesus's prayer in Matthew 6:9-13 as follows:

   > Worshiping God (vs. 9-10)
   >